geoffreybennett/alsa-scarlett-gui/USAGE.md

 #### Loopback

-Gen 2 and Clarett+ interfaces have as many PCM Inputs as Hardware Inputs.
+Gen 2, Clarett USB, and Clarett+ interfaces have as many PCM Inputs as Hardware Inputs.
 Gen 3 interfaces have two more PCM Inputs which the proprietary driver restricts to being “Loopback” inputs.

 The “Loopback” feature advertised for Gen 3 devices is actually a limitation of the proprietary Focusrite Control software.
-Both Gen 2 and Gen 3 devices support full reassignment of the PCM Inputs, so you can have any PCM Input as a “Loopback” or assigned to any other source.
+All devices (except Solo/2i2) support full reassignment of the PCM Inputs, so you can have any PCM Input as a “Loopback” or assigned to any other source.